Have you ever felt that getting through the week is sometimes like wearing a blindfold and tying your shoelaces together?

 There are always things beyond your control, and there is always something more you can learn.

 Yet having a clear vision goes some way to nullifying these concerns.
-Clarity of vision allows you to anticipate the unknown, regain control over your circumstances, and improve your knowledge base.
+Clarity of vision allows you to:

 Which happens through increased awareness or perception of who you are, what you want, why you do it, and how to achieve it.